Note: this analysis was updated in October 2025.

-- Roughly half of people on temporary visas at the end of 2024 had a path to settlement, though it is not yet clear which visas will be affected by changes in policy and whether the policy will cover people already in the UK
+- Roughly half of around 4 million people on temporary visas at the end of 2024 had a path to settlement, though not all will take it up—others will leave without applying for settlement.
+It is not yet clear which visas will be affected by changes in policy and whether the policy will cover people already in the UK.

-- A longer path to settlement presents a trade-off between the financial benefits of higher immigration fees for the government, and the negative impact on the integration of migrants
+- A longer path to settlement presents a trade-off between the financial benefits of higher immigration fees and lower welfare spending for the government in the short run, and the negative impact on the integration of migrants in the longer term.

 Who will be affected by the changes?

 The White Paper suggests that the standard route to settlement will change from five years to ten.
 However, it includes various exceptions.
 A five-year route to settlement will be maintained for family members of British citizens (although not necessarily family of settled people who have not become citizens).
 In addition, a reduced qualifying period for settlement will be offered to some migrants, based on “points-based contributions to the UK economy and society”.
-However, there is no indication of what contributions will count.
+In September 2025, the Home Secretary said that it would consider whether people were working, not using the benefits system, and volunteering for local causes.
+However, limited detail is available on how the policy will work.
 The government said it will consult on the changes later in 2025.
 It remains unclear when they will enter into effect.

-A key question is whether the changes will apply to people already in the UK, or only those arriving in the country after the implementation date.
-The Home Secretary said this will be answered as part of the public consultation later in 2025.
+A key question is whether the changes will apply to people already in the UK, or only those arriving in the country after implementation.
+The Home Secretary said this will be answered as part of the public consultation.
 In the past, changes to visa conditions for people already on a route to settlement have often been limited to newly arriving migrants, after a successful legal challenge against the retrospective application of new rules in 2006.
-However, media reports suggest the government may want to apply the changes to at least some migrants who are already in the UK, with exemptions for those close to qualifying for settlement.
+However, media reports suggest the government may want to apply the changes to at least some migrants who are already in the UK.
 Either way, people who arrived in the UK before the end of free movement and hold status under the EU Settlement Scheme (EUSS) will be unaffected by the ILR changes, since their right to settlement after five years is enshrined in the UK-EU Withdrawal Agreement.

 The visa categories that could be affected are those that currently offer a five-year route to settlement.
 Work visas such as those granted under the Skilled Worker route are most likely to be covered by the new rules.
 It is currently unclear if the new rules will extend to other categories, such as family visas where the sponsor is not a UK citizen, people given protection under the asylum system, or those on the BNO route for Hong Kongers.